 1029 Brighton Beach Avenue,

-The Oceana Theatre was opened in 1934, operated by an independent exhibitor.
-In the 1950’s, it was taken over by the Century Theatres chain.
+The 2,184-seat Oceana Theatre was opened on January 25, 1934 with Joan Crawford in “Dancing Lady”.
+It was operated by an independent exhibitor.
+By 1943 it was operated by Rugoff & Becker.
+In the 1950’s, it was taken over by the Century Theaters chain.

 The Oceana Theatre was later divided into a 4-screen multiplex.
 What was interesting though is that the owners were so concerned about people going from picture to picture, that they made a “rats maze” in where you had to go through different doors to access each individual auditorium.

-The candy counter upstairs and down was divided in half and each theater even had its own rest rooms!
+The candy counter upstairs and down was divided in half and each theatre even had its own rest rooms!
 However, this shrunk the lobby into a very small size.

 Also, originally in multiplexes, all screens had to share a common projection booth due to union rules.
-At the Oceana Theatre the booth was in the back of the two downstairs theaters and the upstairs booth was accessed through a ladder which would go to the booth which was in the middle of the theater upstairs.
+At the Oceana Theatre the booth was in the back of the two downstairs theatres and the upstairs booth was accessed through a ladder which would go to the booth which was in the middle of the theatre upstairs.

-They eventually got rid of the booth structure and moved the projection booth to the rear of the upper theaters after union rules were relaxed.
+They eventually got rid of the booth structure and moved the projection booth to the rear of the upper theatres after union rules were relaxed.